wcasper/math180fall2025/syllabus.md

 This request should happen as early as possible, and in particular requests occuring in the last few weeks of class which appear to be about procrastination will be viewed disfavorably.

 **Research:**
 As part of this class, you will be responsible for conducting and presenting a **research project** where you try to answer some question that nobody knows the answer to yet.
 It can be inspired by a project we do in class, or by some of your interests outside of class.
-This project will culminate in the creation of a research poster that you will use to present your work in a class-wide poster session.
+This project will culminate in a research presentation during the final week of class

 ___